 HR and employment update 2021

-Jill Coote, Senior Partner, Jill Coote & Associates
+Jill Coote, Senior Partner, Jill Coote & Associates (in association with Croner)

 Remote consultations: Transitioning to a sustainable and practical model for using remote technology